By Kevin Fosnacht, Ph.D.

 Decades of research have shown that family engagement has a significant impact on student outcomes.
 Here at TalkingPoints, we have plenty of evidence that there’s a relationship between using TalkingPoints and improving student outcomes.
 But, we can now demonstrate — thanks to the release of our new report, Engaging Families Leads to Student Academic Gains and Increased Attendance — that using TalkingPoints caused improved student outcomes.

 More specifically, our research demonstrates that schools’ adoption of TalkingPoints leads to higher test scores, course proficiency improvements, and lower absenteeism rates.
 Overall, students saw higher math test scores by 9 points, a gain that represents 7 months of additional learning for the average student.
+Read the executive summary of our findings here.

 These gains are even more pronounced for traditionally underserved students, including Black students, Latino students, students with disabilities, and English language learners.
 Most notable were our findings for absenteeism.
 For Black students, absenteeism rates decreased by 22%.
 For Latino students, the decrease was 17%.
 For students with disabilities, the decrease was 25%; and for English Language Learners, the decrease was 18%.
 The differential results are particularly important as they indicate that groups historically marginalized from K-12 schools benefit the most from using TalkingPoints.